 Really?
 The same medical malpractice premiums?
 Are you sure?

 Okay, I’m done writing about this topic.
-If The Sun, as expected, compares Maryland medical malpractice lawyers to Pol Pot tomorrow, it is going to have to pass without comment from me.
+If The Sun, as expected, compares Maryland medical malpractice lawyers to Pol Pot tomorrow, it will have to pass without comment from me.